MartinSchweinberger/PopGoesProfanity_JLPC/README.md

 ---

 ## License
-Specify the license under which the code and data are available (e.g., CC-BY, MIT, etc.).
-> *Insert chosen license here*
+MIT

 ---

 ## Contact
-For questions about the data, code, or analysis, contact Martin Schweinberger (email: [insert email]).
+For questions about the data, code, or analysis, contact Martin Schweinberger (email: m.schweinbergerATuq.edu.au).

 ---